Laura Iñiguez, Content Manager at Hirebook

 - Management implementing clear decision-making processes and communication pipelines.

-- Engaged employees—who are carefully selected and fairly compensated—producing work that prioritizes results.
+- Engaged employees—who are carefully selected and fairly compensated—produce work that prioritizes results.

 Why is Organizational Effectiveness Important?